ankit-jha/commands/README.md

     The "@:" command repeats the last command-line change (a command invoked with ":", for example :s/old/new/).

-#For switching tabs in vim terminal
+#For opening and switching tabs in vim terminal

+    Open tab: tabnew

     Next tab: g t

     Prior tab: g T